Onefootball/onefootball.github.io/_posts/2015-09-29-Asking-Users-for-Help.md

 ##The Plan

-Giving up was not an option, so we decided to ask those for help, who actually could reproduce the problem.
-Our users!
+Giving up was not an option, so we decided to ask those for help who actually could reproduce the problem: Our users!
 Our plan was to create a special version of the app with extensive logging.
 We hoped that our users would be kind enough to install this version and by doing so, help us identify the issue.

 ##Have theories you want to verify